Dingy Harry is now going to respond to Bush's speech in Iraq.

 And they talk about it in the context of it being a horse race.

-Uh and as such, I don't think they really ever get down to deep understanding of the issues that lead people to vote for or against people.
+And as such, I don't think they really ever get down to deep understanding of the issues that lead people to vote for or against people.

-Why don't these Republican Rubes like me?
+Why don't these Republican rubes like me?

 Why do they like McCain?

-I think that party regulars in general and Republican Party regulars in particular don't like mavericks, they don't like independents, they like team players, but I also think that reform does itself with party regulars.
+I think that party regulars in general and Republican party regulars in particular don't like Mavericks.

 And I don't care if you're a Republican or Democrat.